 By themselves, any one sign of heart failure may not be cause for alarm.
 But if you have more than one of these symptoms, even if you haven't been diagnosed with any heart problems, report them to a healthcare professional and ask for an evaluation of your heart.

-If you have been diagnosed with heart failure, it's important for you to keep track of symptoms and report any sudden changes to your healthcare team (View an animation of heart failure).
+If you have been diagnosed with heart failure, it's important for you to manage and keep track of symptoms and report any sudden changes to your healthcare team.

 This table lists the most common signs and symptoms, explains why they occur and describes how to recognize them.